keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 Both of the workflow nodes are executed using a simple Argo Workflow executor plugin hosted in [this repo](https://github.com/bacherfl/argo-keptn-plugin).
-Note however, that the code in this repo is just a proof of concept and not intended for use in production.
+Note, however, that the code in this repo is just a proof of concept and not intended for use in production.

 ## Setting up the environment